ksvyee/ksvyee-intern-repo/git_understanding.md

 **What surprised you while testing these commands?**

 I was surprised by how useful `git cherry-pick` is, it’s like grabbing only the parts you need from another branch.

+## Understand Git bisect

+### Reflection

+**What does `git bisect` do?**

+`git bisect` helps find which commit introduced a bug by automatically checking commits between a good and bad state.

+**When would you use it in a real-world debugging situation?**

+You’d use `git bisect` when a bug appears but you’re not sure which commit caused it.
+Instead of guessing, `git bisect` helps track down the exact commit where things went wrong.

+**How does it compare to manually reviewing commits?**

+Manually checking commits can be slow and frustrating, especially if there are many commits. `git bisect` speeds up the process by automatically finding the problem commit in just a few steps.